Skip to main content Skip to navigation

 This strand of Gloria's research - characteristically interdisciplinary in approach and transnational in scope - came about as the serendipitous result of collaborations with colleagues based across the United Kingdom, Italy, and the Netherlands, including the seminar Dutch Brazil in Print and Poetry, co-organized at the Royal Netherlands Institute in Rome (KNIR) with Dr Matthijs Jonker, Dr Giacomo Comiati, and Dr Arthur Weststeijn.

-In 2019, she was awarded a Brill Fellowship at the Scaliger Institute (Special Collections, Leiden University Library) to continue the collaborative research that led to Medici Rule Reimagined: Cosimo III, the Dutch Republic, and Grand Ducal Aspirations for Seventeenth-Century Tuscany (c.
+In 2019, she was awarded a Brill Fellowship at the Scaliger Institute (Special Collections, Leiden University Library) to continue the itinerant research that led to Medici Rule Reimagined: Cosimo III, the Dutch Republic, and Grand Ducal Aspirations for Seventeenth-Century Tuscany (c.
 1667–1723), co-authored with Ingeborg van Vugt and published in Erudition and the Republic of Letters, 7:4 (2022).

 Research Interests